tshepang/blog-movies/content/movies/Harry Porter and the Sorcerer's Stone (2001).rst

    scary

-Most anything else is just standard, which is the sort of thing that made it mysterious to me why the book/movie series has such spectacular success.
+Most anything else is just standard, which is the sort of thing that made it mysterious to me why the book/movie series has had such spectacular success.